Evolutionary Dynamics of Social Inequality and Coincidence of Gini and Kolkata indices under Unrestricted Competition: Summary and discussions

-Social inequalities are ubiquitous.
-We have analyzed here several data sets for income distributions, citation distributions of some individual prize winning scientists, vote share of the contestants in some elections.
-Specifically, we analyzed here the income data (both for income and income tax), in particular the IRS (USA) data \cite{IRS,Ludwig2021} for the 36 year period 1983 to 2018 (in section \ref{subsecA}), data for income from movie productions in both Hollywood (USA \cite{Hollywood2011}) and Bollywood (India \cite{Bollywood2011}) during the 10 year period 2011-2019 (in section \ref{subsecA}), Google Scholar citations data for papers written by individual scientists having individual Google Scholar pages with ‘verified email’ addresses and have won Fields Medal (mathematics), or Boltzmann Medal (statistical physics), or ASICTP Dirac Medal (physics), or John von Neumann Award (social science) in different years (in section \ref{subsecB}), and for vote share data of the candidates competing in parliament elections in India for the last two election years 2014 and 2019 \cite{Lokesabha2014,Lokesabha2019} (see section \ref{subsecB}).
-All these sectoral inequality analysis gives the index values for Gini ($g$) and Kolkata ($k$), and are plotted in Figs. \ref{fig2} and \ref{fig3}, and given in Tables \ref{table1}, \ref{table2} and \ref{table3}.
-The compiled Fig. \ref{fig4} from these isolated sectors of our society not only suggests the same pattern of growth of inequalities under competition, they clearly point towards the emerging coincidence of $g$ and $k$ indices at an universal value of about 0.87.
-In Fig. \ref{fig5}, we also compare the growth pattern of the IRS (US) income inequalities ($k$ and $g$ values) with that for the growth of citation inequalities of the papers published by the established universities, individual Nobel laureate scientists, and published in established journals (data taken from other publications, refs. \cite{Ghosh2021,Chatterjee2017}).
-Again, all these results of data analysis clearly indicate the drift of the values of Kolkata ($k$) and Gini ($g$) inequality indices towards an universal inequality measure $k = g = 0.87 \pm 0.02$ under extreme competitions.
+Specifically, we have analyzed here several data sets for income distributions, fluctuations in the pricing of bitcoins, citation distributions of some individual prize winning scientists, vote share of the contestants in some elections.
+We analyzed here the income data (both for income and income tax), in particular the IRS (USA) data \cite{IRS,Ludwig2021} for the 36 year period from 1983 to 2018 (in section \ref{subsecA}), data for income from movie productions in both Hollywood (USA \cite{Hollywood2011}) and Bollywood (India \cite{Bollywood2011}) during the 9 year period 2011-2019 (in section \ref{subsecA}), Google Scholar citations data for papers written by individual scientists having individual Google Scholar pages with ‘verified email’ addresses and have won Fields Medal (mathematics), or Boltzmann Medal (statistical physics), or ASICTP Dirac Medal (physics), or John von Neumann Award (social science) in different years (in section \ref{subsecB}), and for vote share data of the candidates competing in parliament elections in India for the last two election years 2014 and 2019 \cite{Lokesabha2014,Lokesabha2019} (see section \ref{subsecB}).
+All these sectoral inequality analysis gives the index values for Gini ($g$) and Kolkata ($k$), and are plotted in Figs. \ref{fig2} and \ref{fig3}, and given in Tables \ref{table2} and \ref{table3}.
+The compiled Figs. \ref{fig6},\ref{fig7} from these isolated sectors of our society not only suggests the same pattern of growth of inequalities under competition, they clearly point towards the emerging coincidence of $g$ and $k$ indices at a universal value of about 0.87.
+In Fig. \ref{irs_gk}, we also compare the growth pattern of the IRS (USA) income inequalities ($k$ and $g$ values) with that for the growth of citation inequalities of the papers published by the established universities, individual Nobel laureate scientists, and published in established journals (data taken from other publications, refs. \cite{Ghosh2021,Chatterjee2017}).
+Again, all these results of data analysis clearly indicate a dynamical drift of the inequality index values of Kolkata ($k$) and Gini ($g$) towards an universal inequality measure $k = g = 0.87 \pm 0.02$ under unrestricted competitions.
+Note that by dynamics, we mean the long-term evolution and saturation of the aforementioned systems to their present state.
+Further to support our findings that $g$ and $k$ indices tend to stabilize around a value of 0.87, we show (in Fig~\ref{fig3}) the $g$ and $k$ index values for the daily price fluctuation distributions for Bitcoin, calculated for a decade (2010-2021).
+It clearly demonstrates that in absence of any central bank to control the price fluctuations of any crypto-currency (unlike the different national currencies) both the inequality indices ($g$ and $k$) approach a value around $0.87$ and then fall down subsequently.
+Generally, $g$ and $k$ values corresponding to daily Bitcoin price fluctuations do not cross this limiting value ($g = k \simeq 0.87$).
 We then discussed in section \ref{sec3} some general analytical and structural features of the Lorenz function $L(p)$, and for the bounds for equality of $g$ and $k$ indices we argued (see Table \ref{table4}) that for most reasonable analytic forms of $L(p)$ the coincidence values of Gini ($g$) and Kolkata ($k$) indices will lie between 4/5 (= 0.80) and 8/9 (= 0.88\dots).